molily/molily.de/_posts/2017-11-25-robust-javascript.md

 It is worth noting that not all APIs can be fully polyfilled.
 Some APIs include new and special behavior that cannot be implemented by standard ECMAScript means.

 For example, if the browser does not provide access to live audio and video streams from the device, no JavaScript polyfill can implement this feature.
-In such cases, you need to use Graceful Degradation or Progressive Enhancement (see above) to come up with an alternative.
+In such cases, you need to use Graceful Degradation or [Progressive Enhancement](#progressive-enhancement) to come up with an alternative.

 ### Linters